All or part of this document may be copied. Due recognition of the source would be appreciated.

 The primary provision, in regulation 12(1) of the Administration Regulations, is that local public notice must be given, at least once each year, of the date, time and place of all ordinary council meetings, and of all committee meetings that are

 required or proposed to be open to the public, and scheduled to be held within the next twelve months.
-Regulation 12(2) requires that further local public notice be given of any changes to the date, time or place of a meeting advertised in that
+Regulation 12(3) requires that any change to the meeting details must be published on the local governments official website as soon as practicable after the change is made.

 Local public notice is defined in section 1.7 of the Act as a notice advertised by: